 Salzgitter AG (SZAG) subscribes to qualitative and quantitative sustainability targets that can be measured over time.
 However, due to the complexity of our production systems and the products manufactured in them, it is usually not useful to attach absolute or relative targets across the Group to certain aspects.
-This is evidenced by the fact that we do not run any groupwide management systems, for instance in accordance with DIN EN ISO 14001 (environment) or DIN EN ISO 50001 (energy) standards, but implement them at Group company level depending on requirements.
-We will therefore focus below on individual targets in relevant areas of sustainability:
+This is evidenced by the fact that we do not run any group-wide management systems, e.g. in accordance with DIN EN ISO 14001 (environment) or DIN EN ISO 50001 (energy) standards, but implement them at Group company level depending on requirements.
+We will therefore focus below on individual targets in relevant sustainability areas:

-The environment/energy
+The environment / energy